 Some of our volunteers take on additional responsibilities including:

 Section Leaders/Coordinators for new volunteers and our helpline, transport, befriending and practical help volunteers

 St Albans Good Neighbour Scheme Trustees:

-There are six Trustees, who develop our high standards of governance and help us make the best use of our people and resources.
+There are five Trustees, who develop our high standards of governance and help us make the best use of our people and resources.

 Chair of Trustees: Jane Burstow